lancachenet/lancache-dns/README.md

 The depot cache service transparently proxies your requests for content to Steam, or serves the content to you if it already has it.

 The special DNS service handles DNS queries normally (recursively), except when they're about Steam and in that case it responds that the depot cache service should be used.

+## DNS Entries

+Modify `root/scripts/generate_config.sh` to add or remove DNS entries.
+These will occasionally change as game clients are updated.

 ## Running on Startup